Biven160690/Biven160690.github.io/README.md

 # To-Do List

-I implemented the app was using technical task (you can see task in technicalTask folnet in project).
+I implemented the app using technical task (you can see the task in technicalTask folder in the project).

 ## Available Scripts